AdaCore/training_material/courses/fundamentals_of_ada/190_exceptions.rst

    C. Two
    D. Three

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Although A - C is not in the range of "natural", the range is only checked on assignment, which is after the addition of B, so "One" is never printed`
+   A. Although :ada:`(A - C)` is not in the range of :ada:`natural`, the range is only checked on assignment, which is after the addition of :ada:`B`, so :ada:`One` is never printed
-   B. :explanation:`Correct`
+   B. Correct
-   C. :explanation:`If we reach "Two", the assignment on line 10 will cause "Three" to be reached`
+   C. If we reach :ada:`Two`, the assignment on line 10 will cause :ada:`Three` to be reached
-   D. :explanation:`Divide by 0 on line 14 causes an exception, so "Two" must be called`
+   D. Divide by 0 on line 14 causes an exception, so :ada:`Two` must be called

 =============================================
 Implicitly and Explicitly Raised Exceptions